onflow/flow/agendas/2024/sprint-kickoff/2024-03-01-Flow-Sprint-Kickoff.md

 * Previewnet support (CLI, Faucet, FCL Discovery)
 * FT/NFT Migration Guides (Cadence 1.0)
  * PreviewNet Launch of the Crescendo Release!
 Cadence 1.0 + EVM
+* [Performance benchmark](https://dapperlabs.grafana.net/d/BLSHi8ZVz/flow-performance-benchmarks?orgId=1&var-branch=All&var-env=All&var-type=All&from=now-90d&to=now&viewPanel=4) now includes account creation, EVM token swap and ledger-heavy loads
+* CCF supports all Cadence 1.0 values
+* Found and fixed an issue with data pruner in EN, which reduced startup time by ~50 seconds

 ---